 - Is there Internet?

 Superfast Internet (and WIFI) is included in your rent.
 In the unlikely event it’s not fast enough you can upgrade.
-Find out more about our internet and Wi-Fi here.
+Our internet is provided by Glide Student.

 - Do I need insurance?